SLR: Automated Synthesis for Scalable Logical Reasoning: Conclusion and Future Direction

-Notably, curriculum learning on \benchmark significantly boosts both in-domain and downstream reasoning.
-Our \slr-tuned Llama3-8B not only outperforms all conventional LLMs on \benchmark, but also surpasses several SOTA reasoning LLMs at a fraction of their inference costs.
-Furthermore, we observe improved reasoning capabilities across a wide range of established benchmarks, underscoring the effectiveness of curriculum-based logic-tuning for downstream reasoning tasks.

-Looking ahead, \slr paves the way for several promising research directions, including the integration of reinforcement learning for reasoning LLMs using \slr, expanding into richer logical domains, benchmarking neuro-symbolic and interactive reasoning systems, and moving toward higher-order logic tasks like causal inference.
-Ultimately, \slr provides a flexible and extensible resource for probing and advancing the frontiers of logical reasoning in the next generation of LLMs.
+Looking ahead, \slr enables diverse extensions, including reinforcement learning, richer logical domains, benchmarking neuro-symbolic and interactive reasoning systems, and advancing toward higher-order tasks such as causal inference.
+While \benchmark intentionally focuses on clean, single-rule ILP tasks with a perfect symbolic judge to isolate reasoning ability, future work can incorporate controlled forms of real-world noise, ambiguity, and multi-rule interactions to systematically study robustness alongside reasoning capabilities.
+Overall, \slr provides a flexible and extensible testbed for probing and improving LLM reasoning.